EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/13_error_handling/README.md

 ### 1. The boundary — `src/components/ErrorBoundary.vue`

-1. Hold the error in a **`shallowRef`**.
-An `Error` is not data: deep reactivity buys nothing and trips on exotic error objects.
+The error and the phase already live in two **`shallowRef`**s (an `Error` is not data: deep reactivity buys nothing and trips on exotic error objects), and the template already renders the fallback from them.
+What is missing is what fills them:

-2. `onErrorCaptured((err, instance, info) => …)` — keep the error **and** `info`,
+1. `onErrorCaptured((err, instance, info) => …)` — keep the error **and** `info`,
    report both with `capture(err, { info, source: 'boundary' })`, and `return false`.
-3. Render the fallback instead of the slot: the message, the phase, and a **Retry** that clears the error.
+2. `retry()` clears them, so the subtree gets a second chance.

 > Report **before** you return `false`.
 Stopping the walk also stops
 > `app.config.errorHandler` from ever hearing about it — the boundary decides
 > what the *user* sees, `errorHandler` what *you* see.

-→ **Done when** a broken child renders the fallback with its phase, Retry clears it, and the incident log shows the report with `source: 'boundary'`.

-### 2. Wrap the panels — `src/App.vue`

-One boundary **per panel**, each with its own `label`.
-Then break the totals and check that the self-healing panel next to it is untouched.
+Then break the totals, and check that the self-healing panel next to it is untouched.
+Break the self-healing panel too: it registers `onErrorCaptured` **and** throws — read the incident log, its own hook never ran.

-> The granularity of a boundary is a product decision, not a technical one: what
-> is the smallest thing this user can afford to lose?

-→ **Done when** breaking the totals leaves every other panel usable, and each report carries its own `label`.

-### 3. Watch a component fail to catch itself — `SelfHealingPanel.vue` (nothing to write)

-`SelfHealingPanel.vue` registers `onErrorCaptured` **and** throws.
-Break it and read the incident log: its own hook never ran.

 ```js
 // runtime-core, handleError()